aplteam/Tatin/docs/FirstStepsWithTatin.md

 If you try to load or install a package that is marked as deprecated then you will be asked whether you really want that, but if you insist then you will get what you asked for.

-Note however that this is only true when you ask explicitly for the last package (the one with `deprecated←1`) and when you specify just the major version number.
+Note however that this is only true when you ask explicitly for the last package (the one with `deprecated←1`).

-In our earlier example that would be either
+In our example that would be:

 ```
 ]Tatin.LoadPackages https://your-registry/aplteam-Foo-1
 ```

-or
+This statement:

 ```
 ]Tatin.LoadPackages https://your-registry/aplteam-Foo
 ```

+would yield the same result, but only because there is just one major version anyway.

-If you ask _explicitly_ for an _earlier_ version (one that has no property `deprecated` in its config file) then that version would be loaded (or installed) without further ado, because Tatin would just assume that you know what you are doing.
+If you ask _explicitly_ for an _earlier_ version than the deprecated one,  then that version would be loaded (or installed) without further ado, because Tatin would just assume that you know what you are doing.

 Note that the API functions for loading / installing packages would not complain or warn you at all.